MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 ### Wake-Up Capabilities

-Next, client drivers call any of the following methods to set the wake capabilities that their hardware supports when the device is in low power state (Dx):
+Client drivers call any of the following methods to set the wake capabilities that their hardware supports when the device is in low power state (Dx):

 - [**NetAdapterWakeSetBitmapCapabilities**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netadapter/nf-netadapter-netadapterwakesetbitmapcapabilities)
 - [**NetAdapterWakeSetMagicPacketCapabilities**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netadapter/nf-netadapter-netadapterwakesetmagicpacketcapabilities)